mikenguyen13/data_analysis/_book/05-regression.md

 -   It is the variance of the prediction that is different; hence, prediction intervals are different than confidence intervals.
 The prediction variance must consider:

-    -   Variation in the mean of the distribution of Y
+    -   Variation in the mean of the distribution of $Y$
-    -   Variation within the distribution of Y
+    -   Variation within the distribution of $Y$

 We want to predict: mean response + error